WuphonsReach/BeggarsDiplomacy/README.md

 - The town stables now sell more horses.
 This makes it easier to find the type / quality of horse that you want.
 - The minimum amount of renown per battle is now 1 (up from zero).
 This makes it slightly easier to maintain a higher renown against the renown decay.
 - Various quests now reward more XP; at least 100xp for all, with some offering a few hundred more experience.
+- Farmers and peasant women can now carry daggers and throwing knives.

 ### Experiments